-- 2001 Ford Foundation Award, “Leadership for a Changing World”
+2001 Ford Foundation Award, “Leadership for a Changing World”

-- 2004 University of Maine, Mary Ann Harman Award recipient, Maine Women’s Fund Award.
+2004 University of Maine, Mary Ann Harman Award recipient, Maine Women’s Fund Award.

-- 2012 “Planetary Chaplain of the Year” Award recipient, by the Chaplaincy Institute of Maine.
+2012 “Planetary Chaplain of the Year” Award recipient, by the Chaplaincy Institute of Maine.

-- 2013 recipient of the Courageous Love Award, given by the Winthrop Area Ministerial Association.
+2013 recipient of the Courageous Love Award, given by the Winthrop Area Ministerial Association.

 At age 11, Denise was placed in a kinder home, but she and her sisters were split up into two different families.
 Though life was better, the pervasive sense of not belonging continued.
 The foster family discouraged her from telling anyone she was a Native American.
 Denise says now that, “the trauma was in the taking.”
-Regardless of the environment they were thrust into or the conditions of the home from which they were taken, being severed from culture, community, language, traditions, and a mother, created a huge psychic fracture.
+Regardless of the environment they were thrust into or the conditions of the home from which they were taken, being severed from culture, community, language, traditions, and her mother created a huge psychic fracture.
 The abusive placement just added to the loss and emotional and spiritual damage.

 Seven years after being taken, social services finally reunited Denise with her mother.
-But Denise no longer wanted to go back to the reservation and she was raped shortly after arriving, something she never told anyone since there was no counseling or support for that kind of trauma.
+But Denise no longer wanted to go back to the reservation, and she was raped shortly after arriving – something she never told anyone since there was no counseling or support for that kind of trauma.
 She attended Lee Academy in Maine, where she boarded during the week and came home to the reservation on weekends.
 After she made the cheerleading squad at Lee, she returned to her room to find her cheerleading uniform cut to shreds.
 A sign had been left that read, “Not for Indians.”
 She left Lee and never went back.

 Denise then entered Eastport High School, where the native students sat in the back of the class and were essentially ignored.
 The racism was intense and she dropped out during her junior year.
-When she was 16, Denise’s boyfriend, Brian, encouraged her to go back to her second foster family and regain the stability she had there.
+When she was sixteen, Denise’s boyfriend, Brian, encouraged her to go back to her second foster family and regain the stability she had there.
 It didn’t work.
 Soon she was back on the reservation, with no supervision, “let go wild.”

-The Quaker organization, the American Friends Service Committee (AFSC) hired Denise in 1992 to create the AFSC Wabanaki Program.
-This marked a significant change in her life as she was able to serve the youth in her community in the ways she knew would best meet their needs; she knew what she had needed at their age.
+The Quaker organization, the American Friends Service Committee (AFSC), hired Denise in 1992 to create the AFSC Wabanaki Program.
+This marked a significant change in her life, as she was able to serve the youth in her community in the ways she knew would best meet their needs; she knew what she had needed at their age.
 The programs and experiences she created for Wabanaki youth emphasized a renewal of cultural traditions, boosted social and job skills, and helped native youth deal with discrimination, domestic abuse, and alcohol and drug addiction.

 Denise has been a leading voice in raising the alarm about the devastating impact of Oxycontin in Maine, which has the nation’s second-highest per-capita abuse of this highly addictive, legal drug.
-And her work to address the racism of the criminal justice system in Maine has led to appointments to the Maine State Board of Visitors, Maine Indian Tribal State Commission (MITSC), Wabanaki Criminal Justice Commission (CJC), and the Department of Corrections Advisory Group.
+And her work to address the racism of the criminal justice system in Maine has led to appointments to the Maine State Board of Visitors, the Maine Indian Tribal State Commission (MITSC), the Wabanaki Criminal Justice Commission (CJC), and the Department of Corrections Advisory Group.

 Perhaps Denise’s greatest contribution to the truth and reconciliation process happened in 1999.
-When Maine was found not to be in compliance with the federal Indian Child Welfare Act (ICWA), DHHS reached out to the Wabanaki communities for help.
+When Maine was found to be out of compliance with the federal Indian Child Welfare Act (ICWA), DHHS reached out to the Wabanaki communities for help.
 Denise stepped forward and told her story for a training film about the experiences of Wabanaki people who had been in state foster care.
-Using this film, she went on to help train more than 500 DHHS workers in Maine on the importance of the ICWA.
+Using this film, she went on to help train more than five hundred DHHS workers in Maine on the importance of the ICWA.
 Denise did not receive the emotional and psychological support she needed when she began sharing what happened to her as a child, which led to five hospitalizations from the physical and emotional impact of repeatedly uncovering her history.
 But in the telling of the the trauma of being taken from her culture, she has helped the next generation by exposing the truth of many Wabanki peoples’ lives.